inoutgg/jetlog.dart/README.md

 into different representations and supports formatting to JSON and text out of the box.

-There are a couple of other features developer may benefit from:
+There are a couple of features developer may benefit from:
 * Blazing fast logging
-* Efficient logging of structured data
+* Efficient logging of structured data (with support to lazy evaluation)
 * Unambiguous support for loggers hierarchy
 * Exchangeable logging handlers
 * Logging filters